NiklasNiggemann/DuckDB/duckdb_polars_pandas/ReadMe.md

 ## Visualization

 After benchmarking, results are exported as CSV files and visualized.
 Plots can compare a single backend, two backends (e.g., DuckDB & Polars), or all three backends.
-(Insert your plot examples here.)

 ---